bhim-shrestha/resocha/INDEX.md

 **Status:** Research Complete | Ready for Implementation

-**Your next step:** Build the prototype or start a company!
-The research is done.
-The opportunity is real.
-The technology works.
-Go make it happen!

 ---

 *"The present is theirs; the future, for which I really worked, is mine."* — Nikola Tesla

-**The future of battery-free IoT is yours.
-Let's build it!**